 The fact that unemployment levels in India are at a 45-year low at 6.1 per cent, is nothing short of shocking.
 But the trend of joblessness and jobless growth have been a long-standing reality of the Indian economy.
 Even when India achieved its historical best in terms of growth between 2004 and 2009, only a million jobs were created, when more than a million jobs were needed each year, as per a Planning Commission study.

 Clearly, the Indian economy has a structural issue that impedes job-creating capabilities.
 To overcome such a limitation, the country needs to enhance productivity levels of labour so that the economy has a competitive edge over peers and goods and services produced in India are difficult to replace in the world market.
 A promising way of boosting competitiveness is to improve the innovative capacity of the economy.

-These comparisons show the importance of transforming India from a factor driven economy to an innovation driven economy.
+These comparisons show the importance of transforming India from a factor-driven the economy to an innovation-driven economy.
 It will be difficult to upstage the country on the world stage if it is able to build a competitive advantage over other nations through innovative means.
-But India’s innovation policies have challenges that needs to be addressed first.
+But India’s innovation policies have challenges that need to be addressed first.

 There are more industry-specific issues that need to be ironed out with time.
 But these basic ones are a good place to kickstart that journey.
 Greater innovation would improve competitiveness, which would, in turn, transform into jobs.